Skip to main content

 2

-Add your custom button
+Add your custom button to your product template

 <button class="genlook-custom-button" onclick="window.Genlook.cabin.open()">